 freedom of expression requires the same standard of protection as in the offline world.

 A homemaker, Anuradha Devi also gave a detailed account on how Internet disruptions have affected

 her daily life.
-While there was a 100 day Internet blackout in Darjeeling, she realized the
+During a 100-day Internet blackout in Darjeeling, she realized the

 the rest of the world.